Which type of accounting primarily focuses on providing informati... | Study Prep in Pearson+

 1

-Financial Accounting is primarily concerned with providing financial information to external users, such as investors and creditors, through standardized financial statements.
+Recognize that Financial Accounting is designed to meet the needs of external parties by preparing financial statements such as the balance sheet, income statement, and cash flow statement.

-Governmental Accounting is used by public sector entities to manage and report financial activities in accordance with specific regulations and standards.
+Note that Financial Accounting adheres to standardized principles like Generally Accepted Accounting Principles (GAAP) or International Financial Reporting Standards (IFRS) to ensure consistency and comparability for external users.

-Identify that Managerial Accounting is the type of accounting that focuses on internal users and decision-making for managing products and services.
+Conclude that the correct type of accounting that primarily focuses on providing information to external parties is Financial Accounting.

 Watch next